quotepilgrim/shiftcipher/README.md

 (depending on whether the shift is horizontal or vertical) should be shifted in that direction, while the remaining columns/rows are shifted in the opposite direction.
-For instance, the string "nesw" defines four rules: shift north, shift east, shift south, and shift west, while w13n26 defines two rules: shift first and third rows west -- everything else east, and shift second and sixth columns north -- everything else south.
+For instance, the string "nesw" defines four rules: 1. shift north, 2. shift east, 3. shift south, 4. shift west; while w13n26 defines two rules: 1. shift first and third rows west -- everything else east, 2. shift second and sixth columns north -- everything else south.
 When defining numbered rules, it's a good idea to limit yourself to three numbers, since w1345 does the same thing as e26.